USAFA-ECE/ece382/_sources/c_programming.md

 ### _What is the operator precedence in C?_

-What will the value of Y be when you have Y = X & 0xE0 >> 2?
-Are you anticipating that the operation will involve bit masking followed by shifting, as in (P4->IN & 0xE0) >> 2?
-In C/C++, it's important to note that << and >> take precedence over & (bitwise AND).
-Therefore, X & 0xE0 >> 2 is equivalent to P4->IN & (0xE0 >> 2) or P4->IN & 0x03.

-Remember the arithmetic order of operations; for instance, 2 + 2 x 2 equals 6, not 8.
-If you're uncertain about the precedence order, it's advisable to use parentheses.
-I may not recall the entire precedence order, but I follow best coding practices by using parentheses.
-Otherwise, you might spend hours or even days debugging your code.
-For further reference, you can check operator precedence on the table below.
+What is the value of Y if you have Y = X & 0xE0 >> 2 ?
+Are you expecting the operation will be bit masking followed by shifting, (P4->IN & 0xE0) >>2?
+In C/C++, << and >> take precedence over & (bitwise AND).
+So, X & 0xE0 >> 2 is the same as P4->IN & (0xE0 >> 2) or P4->IN & 0x03.
+You all know that 2 + 2 x 2 = 6 not 8, right?
+If you are not sure about the precedence order, use parentheses.
+I don't remember the entire precedence order, such as https://en.cppreference.com/w/c/language/operator_precedence.
+So, I just use parentheses - it is good coding practice.
+Otherwise, you will end up wasting hours or days debugging your code.

 Here is a quiz: